XlogicX/tronsolitare/README.md

 Disassemble tronsolitare.bin with objdump: objdump -D -b binary -mi386 -Maddr16,data16 tronsolitare.bin<br>

 #Possible Bugs:
 A friend of mine reported that none of the items would load in the screen for him. this was using qemu-system-i386.
 I couldnt replicate the issue, however, I mostly tested with just qemu (without -system-i386 part).
-This friend had zero issues with assmebling the floppu version and running in Virtual Box though.
+This friend had zero issues with assmebling the floppy version and running in Virtual Box though.